KeeruR/grocery-planner/README.md

 - Add items to your grocery list
 - Mark items as completed
 - Automatically saves your list using local storage
+- Can refresh list to make a list
 - Fully responsive and mobile-friendly

 ## Live Demo